 There is a happening occurring and similar to the Enlightenment Period leading up to the French Revolution, we have once again embarked upon an Age of Reason where revolutionary ideals are transmitting quickly from one person to the next.
 A revolution can start with just one person, one idea, one vision.
 And a true revolution forces every individual to dig deep inside their beliefs, their desires, and their faults to resolve a better way forward.
 Many individuals have adopted this path and have come to the realization that leading by example and being accountable is the best way to inspire and empower others.
-Once any individual makes a conscious choice to simplify their lives, cut out the bullshit, seek truth, pursue beauty, aspire to perfection, and hold themselves accountable, they will ultimately enact change for the better within the world around them.
+Once any individual makes a conscious choice to simplify their lives, cut out the bullshit, seek truth, pursue beauty, aspire to perfection, hold themselves accountable, and submit to God, they will ultimately enact change for the better within the world around them.
 Collectively, these individual efforts begin to acquire momentum and snowball into a movement that becomes contagious.
 These are the engines of a healthy revolution, the beacons of change when change is necessary.
 This 'voice of reason' is inherent within all of us and maximizing our relationship with it is not rocket science.
 As cliche as it may appear, there are simple steps we can take everyday to enlighten ourselves and attain unity with the Quiet Revolution.

 It really boils down to this: that all life is interrelated.
 Every individual is part of an inescapable network of mutuality, tied in a single fabric of destiny.
 Whatever affects one directly, affects all indirectly.
 We are here to awaken from our illusion of separateness, and nothing ever exists entirely alone.
 Everything is in relation to everything else.
 As Alan Watts states: